 The beauty of this is (a) it is just the normal if/else syntax, so you don't have to remember something else, and (b) it's easy to read.

-Also, as you can see from this example, you can use the Scala ternary operator syntax on the right hand side of the equation, as you might be used to doing with Java:
+Also, you can use the Scala ternary operator syntax on the right hand side of the equation:

 val a = if (i == 1) x else y

 Contrast the readability of the Scala ternary syntax with the Java ternary operator syntax:

 As you can see, the Scala syntax is much easier to read, especially if you don't normally use the ternary operator syntax very much.